Goropizing: the use of incorrect etymologies.

 The expression is rare nowadays, because in the study of Indo-European languages, it has become rare to goropize.
 Unfortunately – and this is the second reason why we shouldn't laugh too loud – it still happens in the study of Semitic languages, in which it is very hard to distinguish meaningful and meaningless etymologies.

-This system makes it very easy to goropize, because the number of consonants is very limited, while many sounds are exchangable.
+This system makes it very easy to goropize, because the number of consonants is very limited, while many sounds are exchangeable.
 There are four S-like sounds (sibilants) and two T-like sounds (dentals) that can be converted into each other.
 Something similar can be said about two Ks and the G. In nearly all languages, L and R resemble each other.
 It starts to look as if, in a system in which all words have three consonants, any word can be derived from any other word.

 If in this way you cannot find the etymology you fancy, you can always look in related languages.
 Arabic is derived from an ancient language from which Hebrew and Syriac are also derived.
 It is certainly possible that in these languages, word meanings have survived that are lost in Arabic.
 If you don’t want to deduce the word for shark from qrš, because you don’t like the idea that qirš means “biting fish”, you can still deduce it from Hebrew qrš, “plank”, and construct an etymology in which the fish is likened to floating wood.

 The writing system can make it even easier to goropize.
 Ancient and Medieval clerks in the Arab world did not write vowels: imagine a world where you cannot distinguish sane, son, sin, and sun.
 These writers also used similar signs to indicate consonants.
-Later, the dots were added to the Arabian alphabet, but until then, the B, T, TH, N, and Y were indistinguishable, and that also applies to J, H, and KH, to R and Z, and to F and Q.
+Later, dots were added to the Arab alphabet, but until then, the B, T, TH, N, and Y were indistinguishable, and that also applies to J, H, and KH, to R and Z, and to F and Q.